-means a referral by the ESA Director of Reviews and Appeals to ask the Review Panel to hold a hearing about an ESA Order, under section 9(9)(a) of Ontario Regulation 187/09.
+means a referral of an ESA Order to the Review Panel, made by the ESA Director of Reviews and Appeals under section 9(9)(a) of Ontario Regulation 187/09.

 REPRESENTATIVE

 means a person allowed by the Director of Reviews and Appeals to represent a Party in a Director's Review or Director's Hearing, or a lawyer, licensed paralegal or other person authorized to represent a Party in a Review Panel Appeal.